jennzheng12315/budget-flights/README.md

 ## 📋 About the Project

-This is a project using the Skyscanner API for Capital One's Software Engineering Summit Coding Challenge 2021.
+This project was made for Capital One's 2021 Software Engineering Summit Coding Challenge.
+It utilizes the <a href="https://rapidapi.com/skyscanner/api/skyscanner-flight-search/details">Skyscanner API</a> to retrieve flight information such as departure locations, arrival locations, airlines, dates, and prices.
+JavaScript fetches the API twice, uses the data to create a table of flights, and handles inputs and actions when buttons are pressed.
+HTML and CSS formats and stylizes the website.